hueitan/javascript-sdk-design/README.md

 ### Developer Tools

-Use the web debugging tools from browser vendors when debugging your sdk Javascript code - `Chrome Developer Tools` `Safari Developer Tools` `Firebug`.
+Use the web debugging tools from browser vendors when debugging your sdk JavaScript code - `Chrome Developer Tools` `Safari Developer Tools` `Firebug`.
 Developer tools also short for DevTools.

 > The DevTools provide web developers deep access into the internals of the browser and their web application.
 Use the DevTools to efficiently track down layout issues, set JavaScript breakpoints, and get insights for code optimization.